You will need to contact our office; follow our transcript request instructions to request an official (or unofficial) copy.

 Yes, you must apply for graduation.
 Students are graduated three times a year: September, January and May/June.
 Each graduation period has an application deadline.
 Check the academic calendar for deadlines.
 Graduation applications are available either in Enrollment Services, C103, or from our forms page.

 If you participate in the Commencement ceremony, your diploma will be given out that day.
 If you are a September or January graduate and not participating in the May/June ceremony your diploma will be mailed to you within approximately six weeks of the graduation date.
-If you are graduating in May/June but not participating in Commencement, you can pick up your diploma at the Registrar’s Office during the two weeks following commencement or wait for it to be mailed.
+If you are graduating in May/June but not participating in Commencement and apply by the application deadline, you can pick up your diploma at the Registrar’s Office during the two weeks following commencement or wait for it to be mailed.
+Late applicants for commencement will have their diplomas mailed to them when they arrive at GCC.
 Make sure that the address that we have for you is a current address where you will still be receiving mail after graduation.

 The graduation ceremony (Commencement) is held once per year, generally the last weekend in May or the first weekend in June.
 Check the academic calendar or the Commencement website for the exact date and times.
 Each year’s Commencement covers three graduation dates—the previous September and January as well as the current spring semester.
 In order to participate you must apply for graduation and have met all graduation requirements before the graduation date.
 Information about graduation will be published on the GCC website in late spring.
 Detailed information will be mailed to all graduates who have indicated that they are participating in Commencement a few weeks before the ceremony date as well.